 Benefits of Trademarking Digital Health Products and Services

 A federally-registered trademark has many benefits for your digital health brand.
-The first, and most important, is that it protects your product or service from infringement.
+The first and most important is that it protects your product or service from infringement.
 Unlike common law rights, a trademark registered with the USPTO will provide the presumption of nationwide validity, which is extremely important for digital businesses.
 In addition, you can use your registered trademark as a springboard for international registration.
-It is also an asset that will increase in value over time and make your business more appealing to investors.
+It is also an asset that will increase value over time and make your business more appealing to investors.

 Protect Against Infringement